isLalitActive/React-Project-1/README.md

 8. Why are you using Tailwind CSS ?
 9. What is the use of useMemo() ?
 10. What is chunking / code splitting / dynamic building / lazy loading / on demand loading ?
+11. what is the difference between padding and margin ?